 There are 15 different categories of NDIS funding, all of which cover assisting participants in achieving different outcomes.
 It’s important to read up on what you are entitled to through the NDIS.

-The types of assistance you may be able to access include:
+The types of assistance you may be able to access if you qualify for NDIS funding eligibility include:

 Access to information and referrals

 Support to access community services and activities